Akkpatil/Akkpatil/README.md

 ## 💼 Work Experience

-### ACMEGRADE - Android App Development Intern
+### BEING DIGITAL - Shopify Development Intern
-*June 2023 - July 2023*
+*MAY 2025 - July 2025*
-- Developed and debugged Android applications using Kotlin/Java.
-- Integrated APIs and third-party libraries following the MVVM architecture pattern.
-- Collaborated with teams to deliver user-centric mobile solutions.
+-Built and customized Shopify e-commerce stores for home décor, footwear, and luxury watch domains.
+-Implemented custom Liquid sections, metafields, and policy pages to enhance store functionality and user experience.
+-Contributed to content management by uploading products, structuring collections, and creating blogs for a client project.
+-Explored logistics integration using ShipTurtle and ensured responsive design through manual QA across devices.

 ---